-- Eggs are rich in protein which is essential for your and baby’s health
+- Eggs are rich in protein which is essential for your and your baby’s health

-- Eggs also contain Omega 3 fatty acids thus supporting baby’s brain development
+- Eggs also contain Omega 3 fatty acids thus supporting the baby’s brain development

 - Pregnant women should eat between 200 and 300 additional calories on a daily basis to nourish their body and the baby at the same time.
 Eggs contain about 70 calories which are perfect for meeting daily requirements

-- Eggs contain the variety of vitamins and minerals including choline
+- Eggs contain a variety of vitamins and minerals including choline

 TIP: Make sure you don’t eat raw or undercooked eggs.